Skip to content

 • This is true if you completed the steps after running Action: Add Identifiers and before Action: Create Certificates

-Follow these steps - best to open each link below in a separate tab so you can return to this list and keep using the links in each step:
+It is best to open each link below in a separate tab so you can return to this list and keep using the links in each step.

-1. Delete all the identifiers that you can following the steps in First Time: Delete Identifiers
+1. Delete all the identifiers that you can, following the steps in Configure to Use Browser: Delete Identifiers

 2. Enter your TEAMID correctly in the repository Secrets